jakildev/IrredenEngine/README.md

 ## About

-The Irreden Game Engine.
+The Irreden content and game engine.
 An isometric, pixelatable, voxel game engine.

 ### Isometric